jbannick/hellokata-java/src/aaamodules/simple/hellomodjar/Readme.md

-This is a simple modularized app that is contained in an executable JAR file.
+This is a simple modularized app that is contained in a JAR file.

 To build and run this app: